 OCP Section Annual OCP Indicators

 Land Management 1.
 New housing units

 and Development 2.
 Share of new housing units in growth target areas

 3. Regional share of new housing units

 4. New commercial and industrial space in target areas

 Transportation and 5.
 Improvements to Greenways network

 Mobility 6.
 Improvements to sidewalk network

 7. Improvements to cycling network

 Infrastructure 8.
 Improvements to underground infrastructure

 Placemaking 9.
 Activities in public spaces

-Parks and Recreation 10.
+Parks and 10.
 New trees on City lands

-Harration and Ad Name Is a section of the Issue and
+Recreation

-Housing and Homelessness 11.
+Housing and 11.
 New housing units by tenure

-Tiomelessiless 12.
+Homelessness 12.
 New housing units by type

 13. Rental housing vacancy rate

 14. Emergency shelter use

 Economy 15.
 Retail, office and industrial vacancies

 Plan Administration 16.
 Official Community Plan amendments

 17. Contributions from development